Does regional variation in wage levels identify the effects of a national minimum wage?: Simulations of the canonical model of labor demand

-\subsubsection{Model description}
+\subsection{Model description}

+\paragraph{Overview.} Consider a competitive economy with two types of labor: low- or high-skilled.
+Each worker is characterized by their type and by an idiosyncratic productivity component.
+The log wage gap between the two labor types is pinned down by the ratio of marginal products of labor.
+Marginal products of labor are, in turn, determined by a representative production function with constant returns and constant elasticity of substitution.

+Now, consider the implications of a binding minimum wage in that model.
+The representative firm will not employ workers whose productivity is below the minimum wage.
+Thus, one can think of this model as one where each worker has a latent log wage given by the sum of a type-specific equilibrium location parameter and an idiosyncratic productivity component.
+The observed wage distribution is the truncated version of that latent mixture distribution.

+The critical difference between this model and the Normal-markdown model used in other simulations in the paper is that the shape of the latent log wage distribution responds to the minimum wage.
+As the minimum wage causes more disemployment for low-skill workers, returns to skill are expected to fall.
+These equilibrium responses generate wage spillovers for other low-skill workers and attenuate the minimum wage's disemployment effects.

-Consider a competitive economy where the only production factors are skilled ($i=1$) and skilled ($i=2$) labor, both of which have inelastic supply.
+\paragraph{Mathematical description.} The only production factors are skilled ($i=1$) and unskilled ($i=2$) labor, both of which have inelastic supply.
 A representative firm produces the numeraire good in the economy using a constant elasticity of substitution (CES) production function:

 The measure of workers is normalized to one, and the region-specific share of skilled workers is $s_r$.
-Each worker supplies $\exp(e)$ efficiency units of labor, where $e$ has a Normal distribution with mean zero and standard deviation $D$.
-Workers whose log marginal product of labor falls below the log minimum wage $mw_t$ are not employed by the representative firm.
-That is, the minimum wage truncates the worker productivity distribution.
-The equilibrium log prices per efficiency unit of labor, $p_i$, are then given by the solution to a system of two equations:
+Each worker has an idiosyncratic productivity component $e$, which has a Normal distribution with mean zero and standard deviation $D$.
+Conditional on type $i$, a worker's latent log wage is $p_{i,r,t}+e$, where $p_{i,r,t}$ is a type-specific equilibrium log wage location parameter.
+Workers whose latent log wage falls below the log minimum wage $mw_t$ are not employed by the representative firm.
+The equilibrium location parameters are given by the solution to a system of two equations:

 In the expressions above, $\phi$ denotes the density of a standard Normal distribution.
-The function $E(\cdot)$ calculates the average amount of efficiency units supplied by workers of a given type, taking into account the disemployment effects of the minimum wage.
+The function $\mathcal{E}(\cdot)$ calculates the aggregate input contributed by workers of a given type, taking into account the disemployment effects of the minimum wage.

 The resulting employment-to-population ratio in a given region and period is given by: